 Source of Support: None, Conflict of Interest: None

 Objective: Many controversies exist regarding the extent of resection for insular gliomas and the timing of resection.
 Several techniques and adjuncts are used to maximize safety during resection of these tumors.
 We describe the use of indocyanine green (ICG) to identify the branches of the middle cerebral artery and discuss its utility to increase safety for resection for insular gliomas.
 Materials and Methods: Five patients with insular gliomas were surgically treated by the authors from June 2013 to June 2014.
 The patients presented with complaints of either a headache or recurring episodes of convulsions.
 All the patients were operated with the aid of neuronavigation and tractography.
 The long perforating branches of the middle cerebral artery course through the insula and pass onward to supply the corona radiata.
 It is essential to preserve these vessels to prevent postoperative neurological deficits.
 ICG (Aurogreen) was used to identify and preserve the long perforating arteries of the middle cerebral artery.
 Results: ICG dye correctly identified the long perforating branches of the middle cerebral artery and easily distinguished these vessels from the short perforating branches.
 All the branches of the middle cerebral artery that coursed through the tumor and had an onward course were preserved in all the patients.
 Only one patient developed a transient right sided hemiparesis that had improved at follow-up.
 Conclusions: Surgery for insular gliomas is challenging due to its location adjacent to eloquent areas, important white fiber tracts and the course of the middle cerebral artery within it.
 ICG is useful to identify and preserve the long perforating branches of the middle cerebral artery that course through the tumor and traverse onward to supply the corona radiata.

 Keywords: Indocyanine green, insular glioma, surgery

 How to cite this article: Shah A, Rangarajan V, Kaswa A, Jain S, Goel A. Indocyanine green as an adjunct for resection of insular gliomas.
 Asian J Neurosurg 2016;11:276-81

 How to cite this URL: Shah A, Rangarajan V, Kaswa A, Jain S, Goel A. Indocyanine green as an adjunct for resection of insular gliomas.
 Asian J Neurosurg [serial online] 2016 [cited 2021 Oct 18];11:276-81.
-Available from: http://www.asianjns.org/text.asp?2016/11/3/276/175626
+Available from: https://www.asianjns.org/text.asp?2016/11/3/276/175626

 The insula also known as the “Island of Reil” lies hidden beneath the frontal, parietal and temporal opercula [Figure 1].
 It has been a subject of great interest and has been said to have roles in motor, sensory, visceral, auditory, and speech functions.
 It is a site of various pathological processes such as gliomas, metastases, and vascular malformations.
 Approach to the insular region is riddled with difficulties due to its eloquent location and its close relation with the branches of the middle cerebral artery.
 Indocyanine green (ICG) has paved its way into vascular neurosurgery and is used routinely for aneurysms, arteriovenous malformations, and arterio-venous fistulae.
 However, its use in tumor surgery is limited.
 There are a few recent reports where ICG has been used to identify venous sinuses in meningioma surgery [Video].
 We present five cases where ICG was used to identify branches of the middle cerebral artery during insular glioma surgery thereby allowing a safe surgical resection.

 Figure 1: Cadaveric specimen showing the insular cortex.
 The frontal, temporal and parietal opercula have been removed and the white fiber tracts surrounding the insula dissected to display the hidden island. (a) Superior limiting periinsular sulcus, (b) posterior limiting periinsular sulcus, (c) anterior short insular gyrus, (d) middle short insular gyrus, (e) posterior short insular gyrus, (f) anterior long insular gyrus and (g) posterior long insular gyrus

 From June 2013 to June 2014, five patients of insular gliomas who were treated surgically with the aid of ICG dye are presented.
 The clinical history, preoperative neurological status and postoperative neurological status were recorded.
 All patients underwent preoperative neuronavigation protocol magnetic resonance imaging (MRI) and diffusion tensor imaging.
 The images of the neuronavigation MRI and diffusion tensor imaging were fused and used for intraoperative planning and surgery.
 After the initial tumor dissection, intraoperatively, ICG dye was used to identify the branches of the middle cerebral artery and safeguard them.